BaiqingL/BU-COVID-DisocrdBot/README.md

 If you decide to *add the bot to your server*, the only information stored will be the **total amount of servers** that the bot is in.
 Meaning, you will contribute a single number to a total server count value.
 I do this to get an idea of *how many servers are using it*, and if I need to optimize some code to make it run better.

 If you decide to *sign up for live updates*, your unique **Discord account ID number** will be stored.
 This information can be *accessed by anybody in the same servers as you*.
 The reason why I am storing this information is to *remind the bot who to message* in case I need to restart the bot for maintenance or updates.

+**Information will never be shared, and is stored in a private server accessable only through key based SSH**